cjdb/new_cxx_project/README.md

 purpose is to reduce the amount of boilerplate that you need to interact with in order to get started with your project.

+You can read a better version of the docs at https://new-cxx-project.readthedocs.io.

 ```{toctree}
 :maxdepth: 1